Renata-Thomazelli/Projects_Crash_Course/README.md

 #In problem 3 you can find a problem asking for a specified slicing.

 #In problem 4 we have a problem with a loop involving odd integers.

+#In problem 5 we shoud slice a file and print just the even-numbers from it.